InesRaissa/PricingTheCloud/README.md

 # pricingTheCloud2
-This is the final repository that will be published
+This is the final repository that will be published.

-I will update the repo now